CiscoSE/Catalyst-Telemetry/README.md

-The use case behind this project is to show how easy is to integrate the telemetry/assurance information from DNA Center inside a customized dashboard that a customer has.
+The use case behind this project is to show how easy is to integrate the telemetry/assurance information from DNA Center inside a customized dashboard that a customer might have.

-In this file you can find the basic instructions to run the code in [Instructions](#Instructions).
+You can find the basic instructions to run the code in the section [Instructions](#Instructions).

 ## Architecture